Lie algebra generated by locally nilpotent derivations on Danielewski surfaces: Abstract

 \section{Abstract}

 We give a full description of the Lie algebra generated by locally nilpotent derivations (short LNDs) on smooth Danielewski surfaces $D_p$ given by $xy=p(z)$.
 In case $\deg(p)\geq 3$ it turns out to be not the whole Lie algebra $\mathrm{VF}_{alg}^\omega(D_p)$ of volume preserving algebraic vector fields, thus answering a question posed by \textsc{Lind} and the first author.
 Also we show algebraic volume density property (short AVDP) for a certain homology plane, a homogeneous space of the form $SL_2 (\C) /N$, where $N$ is the normalizer of the maximal torus and another related example.
-At the end of the paper we show by example that for the group of holomorphic automorphisms of a Stein manifold (endowed with c.-o. topology) the connected component and the path-connected component of the identity may not coincide.